gasp-xyz/gasp-e2e/Readme.md

 - `npm run test-ui` : Run tests (from `test/ui/` folder).
 They contain UI tests.

+Finally, there are [groups](https://www.npmjs.com/package/jest-runner-groups) that can be ran instead.

+These are ran like so: `jest --group=sequential`.
+Multiple groups can be ran like `jest --group=group1 --group=group2`.

+At the moment groups are split between testing configurations (parallel, sequential, etc) and pallets (api, asset, liquidity, sudo, etc).
+They can be found in docstrings at the top of any test file.

 ###  How to run in a docker setup
 There exist a possibility to run test pointing to a dockerized setup.
 You only need to :
 1. Download and run docker instance:  `docker-compose -f devops/docker-compose.yml up`